w3c/webextensions/proposals/async-listener-registration.md

 ### Abuse Mitigations

-* **Indefinite hangs:** A malicious or poorly coded extension could fail to call `markInitializationComplete()` in an attempt to consume memory by forcing the browser to queue a massive number of events.
+* **Indefinite hangs:** A malicious or poorly coded extension could fail to call `markListenersRegistrationComplete()` in an attempt to consume memory by forcing the browser to queue a massive number of events.
 This is mitigated by queuing the events in the renderer process, scoping the impact to the renderer only.
 The browser can also enforce an initialization timeout, falling back to the previous run's routing state if it expires.
 * **Queue limits:** Implementations could enforce an upper bound on the event queue size, dropping the oldest events if the limit is exceeded during the wait phase to prevent unbounded memory growth.
 Again, because the queuing happens renderer-side, in the worst case scenario a misbehaving renderer can be killed.

 ## Alternatives